 If you have been involved in an auto accident and suffer any of the following symptoms, you should immediately seek medical attention:

 - Loss of memory related to the events prior to or immediately after the accident;

 Common Causes of Brain Injury

 Most often, brain injuries are the result of an accident—such as an automobile accident, a sports injury, or a fall.
 Brain injury causes include:

-- Motor Vehicle Accidents: About a fifth of all brain injuries are the result of an automobile accident, however this number includes motorcyclists, bicyclists and pedestrians who are struck by an automobiles as well.
+- Motor Vehicle Accidents: About a fifth of all brain injuries are the result of an automobile accident, however this number includes motorcyclists, bicyclists, and pedestrians who are struck by an automobile as well.

 - Assaults and other violent incidents: are responsible for 10-15 percent of brain injuries, particularly from child abuse or domestic violence.

 - Sports Injuries: The rest of brain injuries are sustained because of sports injuries, construction injuries, or in military combat.

 - Medical Malpractice: In the case of medical malpractice, a brain injury can occur any time deviations occur in the accepted standards of medical practice.
 Most commonly, a birth injury in which the baby is deprived of oxygen, is responsible for brain injuries, although the improper use of anesthesia or a mistake made during surgery can also lead to a brain injury.

 Brain injuries can be closed head injuries or open head injuries.